ansible/workshops/demos/chatops/README.md

 3. On clicking create you will be presented with the options
 ![](./images/create_slashcmd3.png)

-Again, use a meaningful command that makes sense to you.
-The "Request URL" is the application to which slack will route the command.
+Use a meaningful command that makes sense to you.
+The "Request URL" is the application URI endpoint, to which slack will route the command.
 For this demo, our app will be configured to listen on port `8888`.
 So enter the request url with the public IP address or DNS name of your tower instance that was provisioned as per pre-requisite 2.
-For example: **http://34.207.200.42:8888/acl_checker"** or **http://student11.mydemo.rhdemo.io:8888/validate_acls**
+For example: **http://34.207.200.42:8888/acls"** or **http://student11.mydemo.rhdemo.io:8888/acls**

 >Note 1: The app has been written to listen on port 8888 so it is important to make sure that this step is configured correctly with the right port.